Postdoctoral Fellowship in Clinical Psychology

 920 Stanton L. Young Blvd., Room WP-3440

-The Clinical Psychology Postdoctoral Fellowship is administratively housed in the Department of Psychiatry and Behavioral Sciences; however, faculty from the Oklahoma City VAMC, OUHSC Department of Pediatrics, and other departments have roles in training postdoctoral fellows.
+The Clinical Psychology Postdoctoral Fellowship is administratively housed in the Department of Psychiatry and Behavioral Sciences; however, faculty from the Oklahoma City VAMC, OUHSC Department of Pediatrics, and other departments participate in training postdoctoral fellows.
 The Department of Psychiatry and Behavioral Sciences has approximately 52 full-time psychologists , along with numerous psychiatrists and social workers.
-The Clinical Psychology Postdoctoral Fellowship have faculty appointments in the Departments of Psychiatry and Behavioral Sciences, Neurology and the Department of Pediatrics.
+The training faculty in the Clinical Psychology Postdoctoral Fellowship all have faculty appointments in the Departments of Psychiatry and Behavioral Sciences, and some have additional appointments in other departments such as Neurology and the Department of Pediatrics.
 All training faculty are on campus and most in full time positions.
 All together approximately 52 onsite psychologists participate in one or both of our postdoctoral training programs.

 The educational programs of the department include the two separately accredited postdoctoral programs discussed above, a psychiatric residency, a predoctoral clinical psychology internship, a pediatric psychiatry fellowship, and undergraduate medical education.
 The department offers all students, whether they be psychology fellows, psychiatric residents, or medical students, repeated and intense exposure to all the disciplines in the mental health field; thus, the Fellows will receive most of their supervision from psychologists, as well as some supervision from psychiatrists and social workers.